json-schema-org/blog/pages/posts/bowtie-intro.md

 * [draft4](https://bowtie-json-schema.github.io/bowtie/draft4)
 * [draft3](https://bowtie-json-schema.github.io/bowtie/draft3)

-The medium term goal is to combine these onto one nice, unified report, at which point the links may change (though hopefully we'll remember to put a redirect in place).
+The medium-term goal is to combine these onto one unified report (at which point the links may change, though hopefully we'll put a redirect in place).

 If you want to go beyond the test suite reports, you can run Bowtie locally as well, on whatever input you'd like.
 Bowtie is written in Python and published [on PyPI](https://pypi.org/project/bowtie-json-schema/).
-If you have no existing preferred setup for installing Python applications, [install pipx using the platform-specific instructions for your OS](https://pypa.github.io/pipx/#install-pipx), then run:
+If you have no existing preferred setup for installing Python applications, [install `pipx` using the platform-specific instructions for your OS](https://pypa.github.io/pipx/#install-pipx), then run:

 ```sh
 $ pipx install bowtie-json-schema